Mixing It Up with Circuit Training Workouts

-Circuit training workouts can target each muscle group: back, chest, shoulders, arms, legs and abs.
+Circuit training workouts can target each muscle group: back, chest, shoulders, arms, legs, and core.
 Use different exercises for each workout per week to mix it up a little more.

-The goal with circuit training is to stay motivated and not get bored with your routines.
-Think of it as watching any show on MTV these days.
+The goal with circuit training is to stay motivated and to not get bored with your routine.

 - Try to perform 2-3 sets or circuits per exercise.

 - Reps should range from 12-15 per circuit.

 - Target time intervals (30-60 seconds, 1-2 minutes, etc.) for aerobic exercises such as push-ups or jumping rope.